Map | Olhão | Quinta de Marim Birding Hotspot: check markers to get directions

 Location: Quinta do Marim, Olhão, Central Algarve | Coordinates: 37° 02′ 0.2454″ N, 7° 49′ 09.578″ W (Lat/Long) | Code: OH1 | Completion Time: up to 3 hours | Best Time for Birdwatching: all year round | Activities: birding; nature walks/hiking; cycling, running & other outdoor activities; sightseeing;

-In itself, the mill is an interesting building and a rare example of its type in the Algarve, or indeed anywhere else.
+By itself, the mill is an interesting building and a rare example of its type in the Algarve, or indeed anywhere else.
 It affords a great panoramic view over a huge expanse of channels and mudflats to the south.
-From its easily accessible terraced rooftop (open to the public) it is possible to observe species like Great Flamingos, Little Terns, Spoonbills, Caspian Terns, Pied Oystercatchers, Grey Herons and White Storks.
-All in all, Quinta do Marim can be a rewarding place to properly explore: apart from the birds there are human-made and natural features that add interest to its privileged location.
-However, as an introduction to Ria Formosa, there are probably superior places like Quinta do Ludo, neighbouring Quinta do Lago, and the saltpans of Santa Luzia in Tavira.
+From its easily accessible terraced rooftop (open to the public) it is possible to observe species like Great Flamingo, Little Tern, Spoonbill, Caspian Tern, Oystercatcher, Grey Heron and White Stork.
+All in all, Quinta do Marim can be a rewarding place when properly explored: apart from the birds, there are natural and human-made features that add interest to its privileged location.
+However, as an introduction to Ria Formosa, there are probably superior places such as Quinta do Ludo, neighbouring Quinta do Lago, and the saltpans of Santa Luzia in Tavira.